nitipit/bits-ui/readme.md

 # Packet UI
-## Simple and elegant web UI with Javascript and CSS
+## Simple and elegant HTML5 User Interface with Javascript and CSS